All posts by Cliff Warner

 Controls outside of the standard car controls can be handy.
 They include key switch controls and emergency buttons.

 Elevator key switch controls are primarily for people carrying service keys.
 In the United States, they’re typically located in a locked service cabinet panel.
 These are sometimes found above the floor selection buttons or below the emergency buttons.
 They allow for different functions or buttons to be toggled on and off the by building’s operations team.
-Some of the functions may include fire department control, close door control and maintenance functions.
+Some of the functions may include fire department control, close-door control and maintenance functions.

 Some possible emergency button options include:

 • Emergency stops: Emergency stops are used to stop the cart abruptly in case of an emergency.
-Some stop switches are the flip-type or the push-and-pull type.
+Some stop switches are the flip type or the push-and-pull type.
 The elevator cab will not start again until the button or switch is reset.

 • Emergency alarms: The emergency alarm in an elevator is usually connected to a bell.
 The bell rings when the button is pushed to alert people that someone is stuck in the elevator and needs assistance.